magicat777/CosmosEngineRPG/docs/chapters/chapter-03-character-creation.md

 - Brittle: Critical hits deal +2 damage
 - Cannot heal naturally (require Tech repairs)

 **Culture**: Logical and methodical.
-Excel in mathematics and engineering.
+The Quartzari excel in mathematics, engineering, and any field requiring precision.
+They struggle with organic unpredictability but provide unmatched stability.

-### 10. Selenites
+### 10. Gravborn
 **The Gentle Giants**

-Descendants of low-gravity moon colonists, genetically modified into powerful but peaceful protectors.
-Despite imposing size, known for gentleness.
+Descendants of colonists genetically modified for low-gravity moon mining.
+Selective breeding and gene therapy created a species of gentle giants with incredible strength but surprising grace.

-**Appearance**: Tall and powerful (2.5-3m) with elongated, graceful proportions.
-Pearl-like skin sheen.
-Hair in white, silver, or pale gold.
+**Appearance**: Tall and powerfully built (2.5-3m) but with elongated, graceful proportions adapted to low gravity.
+Skin has a pearl-like sheen from lunar dust exposure.
+Hair colors include white, silver, and pale gold.

 **Attributes**: +2 Might, +1 Awareness, -2 Intellect, -1 Presence